Self-Dual and Complementary Dual Abelian Codes over Galois Rings: Self-Dual Abelian Codes in

 Note that, if $A$ is a cyclic group, the exponent $M$ is just the cardinality of $A$ and $\mathcal{N}_A(d)$ is just $\phi(d)$, where $\phi$ is an Euler's totient function.

 In Theorem~\ref{NEHA}, if $P$ is cyclic of order $p^a$, then the values $NA,NEA$ and $NHA$ may be replaced by $NC,NEC,$ and $NHC$, respectively.
-We note that these values are not known in the literature.
-Some special cases are discussed in the next section.
+In general, these values are not known in the literature.
+Some special cases where $i)$ $\gcd(p,|G|)=1$; and $ii)$ $r=2$ and the Sylow $p$-subgroup of $G$ is cyclic are discussed in the following subsections.